Salvaging Federated Learning by Local Adaptation: Tasks

 \subsection{Next-word prediction}

 We train word prediction models on a randomly chosen month (November 2017) of the Reddit dataset~\cite{Reddit} with 80,000 participants (i.e., Reddit users) who have between 150 and 500 posts, treating each post as one sentence.
+This task is a realistic application of federated learning, involving unbalanced data from different distributions (see Appendix~\ref{sec:imbalance} in supplementary materials).
+Some users have posts with a few simple, repeating phrases, while others write in sophisticated prose.

 We compiled a dictionary of $50,000$ most frequent words and replaced all others with the \texttt{unk} token.
 To create BASIC-FED, DP-FED, and ROBUST-FED models, we train 2-layer LSTM models with 200 hidden units and 10 million parameters~\cite{pytorchwordmodel}.
-Following~\cite{fedlearn_dp}, we run federated learning for 5,000 rounds with $m=100$ participants per round, aggregation learning rate $\eta=1$, batch size 20, and $B=2$ internal epochs using SGD.
+Following~\cite{fedlearn_dp}, we train for 5,000 rounds with $m=100$ participants per round, aggregation learning rate $\eta=1$, batch size 20, and $B=2$ internal epochs using SGD.
 For training participants' models, we tried inner learning rates of 0.1, 1, 10, 20, and 40, yielding global test accuracy of, respectively, 9.07$\%$, 14.34$\%$, 18.83$\%$, 19.20$\%$ and 19.29$\%$.
 We thus set the inner learning rate to $lr=40$.
 To measure test accuracy, we split each participant's Reddit posts into the training and test sets in chronological order at the $9:1$ ratio.

-This task is a realistic application of federated learning, involving unbalanced data sampled from different distributions.
-Some Reddit users have posts with a few simple, repeating phrases, while others write in sophisticated prose.